-The department is responsible for the introduction and student counselling.
+The programme is responsible for the introduction of the students to the degree programme and for student counselling.

-Article 6.3 Supervision of the Master's Thesis
+Article 6.3 Supervision of the final assignment/thesis/final report

-6.3.1 The student draws up a plan for the Master's thesis together with the supervisor referred to in 3.3.2.
-This plan is based on the study load specified in Appendix 1 and e-Prospectus for this component.

-6.3.2 The plan referred to in 6.3.1 also specifies the frequency and manner of supervision.
+- 6.3.1 Together with the first examiner the student draws up a plan for the final assignment/thesis/final report referred to in 3.3.2.
+This plan is based on the study load specified in Appendix 1 and Prospectus for this component. - 6.3.2 The plan referred to in 6.3.1 also specifies the frequency and manner of supervision.